The 5 Big Compound Lifts for Building Muscle

 This list is incomplete.
-We could also add in throws, planks, twists, and all manner of other movements that help build a formidable physique.
+We could also add throws, planks, twists, and all manner of other movements that help build a formidable physique.
 However, these can often be folded into the above movement patterns.
 For example, a one-handed overhead press will develop your obliques as a throw would.

 However, some lifts still won’t fit in this system.
 For example, neck curls won’t fit into any of those movement patterns.
 That’s okay.
 It’s an important lift for developing overall aesthetics, and it’s essential for building a thicker neck, but it’s still a fairly minor lift.
 We’ll simply call it an extra.

 The same is true with forearm training.
-Yes, our forearms will be trained to some extend with deadlifts and chin-ups, but those grip muscles won’t necessarily add much to our forearm circumference, given that it’s the wrist flexors and extensors that contribute most to our forearm size.
+Yes, our forearms will be trained to some extent with deadlifts and chin-ups, but those grip muscles won’t necessarily add much to our forearm circumference, given that it’s the wrist flexors and extensors that contribute most to our forearm size.
 Better to add in some forearm isolation exercises, such as wrist curls and extensions.

 Men and women are often going to choose different programs, but this system tends to work equally well for both.

 The best compound lifts change as we become more advanced.
-A beginner will get more benefit out of a goblet squat than a front squat.
+A beginner will get more benefits out of a goblet squat than a front squat.
 Similarly, they’ll get more out of a push-up than they will from a bench press.
 The same is true with the other lifts, too.